 Over the years we have fielded many questions about non-hormonal birth control.
-Today we will address this issue in a special post by Erin Handley, our new Director of Operations.
+Today we will address this issue in a special post by Erin Handley.
 Erin’s experience in reproductive health includes outreach and education with Planned Parenthood, teaching an undergraduate college course in Human Sexuality, and evaluation of a contraceptive choices tool kit for her master’s thesis.
 Additionally, she is co-author on several reproductive health research articles accepted for publication in peer-reviewed journals.

 You Have Options

 If we say “birth control” what pops into your head?
 (Men, you might be inclined to stop reading right now, but real men read articles about birth control…just sayin’.)